hemilabs/ui-monorepo/claim-tokens/README.md

 ## Deployment

-Ensure that the database is created in the tarted environment (If not, see [migrations-pg](../migrations-pg#create-and-setup-the-database-in-aws)).
+Ensure that the database is created in the target environment (If not, see [migrations-pg](../migrations-pg#create-and-setup-the-database-in-aws)).
 Ensure that migrations are run in the target environment.

 Set the appropriate environment variable values (listed above, and including the [database connection values](../migrations-pg#create-and-setup-the-database-in-aws)), and run the following commands: